Session 14 - The Trail of the Pilgrims

 Monday, February 6th 1930

 The Trek to Drakmar - Day 8.
 The day is spent in Gora Pani.
-Jigme Rinzing locates a new guide, a Tibetan called Tsewan Pemba and hires a new group of 6 bearers, a smaller number than were hitherto being used, which requires some of the heavier items to be traded in the town for food and other necessities.
+Jigme Rinzing locates a new guide, a Tibetan called Tsewan Pemba and hires a new group of 6 bearers.
+This is a smaller number than were hitherto being used, which requires some of the heavier items to be traded in the town for food and other necessities.

 The day's rest enables everyone to recover from the altitude sickness of the previous day.
 From here, the Annapurna range fills the northern horizon.